kutaydemiralay/Autonomous-RC-Car/README.md

 ##  4-Wheel Vehicle Dynamics Model

-This projects implements a **4-wheel vehicle dynamics model** for an RC car, simulating its motion and stability while navigating real-world environments.
+This projects implements a **4-wheel vehicle dynamics model** for an RC car, as our physical model, simulating the cars motion and stability while navigating real-world environments.
 It calculates the vehicle’s position, orientation, and velocity, taking into account the forces acting on **all four wheels** and realistic front steering input.

 ---